 I was still in recovery when about half an hour later and suddenly with no warning the pain kicked in.
 In fact my whole body was in intense pain like I’ve never felt in my whole life.
 I can’t even compare it to anything.
 I couldn’t breath, or speak or move or anything.
+I think this is how I would feel if I was being sliced up in Game of Thrones!
 The poor recovery nurse was frantically getting some pain relief into me.
 She didn’t understand why this was happening – I had been fine.
 I had tears running down my face that I couldn’t control – pain tears.
 What was going on?
 I couldn’t have morphine as it makes me extremely sick and with a stomach op that wouldn’t be good, but they gave me a synthetic drug instead (which I can’t remember) but it worked for a bit.
 So when that kicked in I was ok again.
 For a bit – just normal uncomfortable pain that was expected.
 But then again that wore off and again I was in sudden intense pain.
 This went on and on without gradual warning for the next few hours until finally on Tuesday evening my body stabilised and I was able to return to the ward.
 Not a nice experience but it’s done now.
 My body just doesn’t seem to react well after surgery – it must be the hypersensitivity and it takes a while for my body to normalise it’s senses.
 Who knows?
 But it’s over.

 So the op went well.
 Mr Griffiths said it was the smallest tummy he had ever removed and the smallest boob he had ever made!
 Quite funny really.
 Although it hurt to laugh!
 I hadn’t given him much to sculpt with.
 But my stomach muscle was good and he had managed to lift it to get to the blood vessels – this was great news as it meant he hadn’t had to cut into it – less to heal.
 He also said that my ribs were well spaced (must be the yoga!) so when it came to connecting the blood vessels in my chest he was able to work between my ribs instead of having to break or remove one.
 Yay!
 This was great news for me too.